genes-and-health/QUANT_PY/QUANT_PY_pipeline_description.md

 ### STEP 2: Progressively merge files to create COMBO file

-Files are merged in the following order (with de-duplication after every merge operation).
-Again, intermediate file directories are available as isted:
+Files are merged in the following order (with deduplication after every merge operation).
+Again, intermediate file directories are available as listed:
 1. Primary care data + NDA data (primary care data): **`.../data/combined_datasets/`**: `YYYY_MM_Combined_primary_care.arrow`
 2. Barts data + Bradford data (secondary care data): **`.../data/combined_datasets/`**: `YYYY_MM_Combined_secondary_care.arrow`

 Finally, primary and secondary care data are merged.

 > [!TIP]
-> The final output of the multiple merges is considered a key output of the pipeline and is there stored in the **`.../outputs/`** directory:
+> The final output of the multiple merges is considered a key output of the pipeline and is therefore stored in the **`.../outputs/`** directory:
 >
 >  **`../outputs/`**: `YYYY_MM_Combined_all_sources.arrow`
 >